-Plains garters have three longitudinal stripes.
+Plains garter snakes have three longitudinal stripes.
 The dorsal stripe is usually yellow or orange; some have an orange stripe anteriorly that changes to yellow before mid body and remains yellow to the tip of the tail.
 The lateral stripes are cream to yellow and are located on the third and fourth scale rows.
 There is usually a row of black spots below the lateral stripes at the edge of the ventral scales.
 The belly may be white, yellowish, or bluish.
 The head is brown or black with one or two small yellow dots near the parietals scales atop the head (these may be absent).
 There dark black bars on the labial scales.
 The scales are keeled and the anal plate is single.

 The plains garter snake is found statewide in Iowa.

 The plains garter snake is one of Iowa’s most common snakes.
 They occur almost anywhere there is adequate food and shelter.
-They are extremely adaptable to environmental changes like the eastern garter snake.
-Unlike the eastern garter snake, however, the majority of plains garters prefer drier habitats, though a few individuals may be found at the waters’ edge.
+They are extremely adaptable to environmental changes like the common garter snake.
+Unlike the common garter snake, however, the majority of plains garters prefer drier habitats, though a few individuals may be found at the waters’ edge.
 Open plains or grasslands on forest edges are favorite natural haunts.
 City parks, vacant lots, farmlands, or suburban backyards are also utilized.

-Garter snakes breed in the spring and the young are born alive in late summer or autumn.
-There may be 10 – 70 or more in a litter and are 5 – 8 inches irn length.
-They may hibernate with other species of snakes and use any place they can get below the frost line.
-Road embankments, mammal burrows, and basements are common hibernaculums.
-Young plains garter snakes may hibernate with redbelly and green snakes in abandoned ant mounds.
+Plains garter snakes breed in the spring and the young are born alive in late summer or autumn.
+There may be 10 – 70 or more in a litter and are 5 – 8 inches in length.
+They may overwinter with other species of snakes and use any place they can get below the frost line.
+Road embankments, mammal burrows, and basements are common hibernacula.
+Young plains garter snakes may overwinter with redbelly and smooth green snakes in abandoned ant mounds.